arcanorca/Konway/README.md

 ![Konway logo](assets/konway-logo.svg)

-Konway is a KDE Plasma 6 live wallpaper plugin based on Conway's Game of Life.
+Konway is a lightweight and highly customizable live wallpaper plugin for KDE Plasma 6 built around Conway's Game of Life.

-It is QML + GLSL only, GPU-driven, and tuned for stable daily use.

-Respect to John Horton Conway.

 ## Highlights

-- GPU ping-pong simulation (Qt RHI shaders, no per-cell CPU loop each frame)
+- The simulation runs on the GPU, so even older PCs handle it well.
+There’s no per-cell CPU loop each frame, making Konway one of the most efficient live wallpaper plugins.
 - Calm default look with built-in palette set:
   `Calm Dark, Paper Light, Emerald, Amber, Monochrome, Catppuccin, Dracula, Tokyo Night, Nord, Gruvbox, Everforest, Rose Pine`
 - Activity injector so simulation does not stall
-- Optional clock overlay mode (`Off` / `Hybrid Local Time`)
+- Optional resizable digital clock overlay mode (`Off` / `Hybrid Local Time`)
 - Mouse seeding: left click places a glider, left drag uses brush
 - Full settings UI tabs:
   `General, Simulation, Patterns, Appearance, Performance, Safety`

-## Important Simulation Note

-`Startup seed intensity` is interpreted as a startup/reseed **coverage ratio**.

-- `100%` means startup seed fills the entire simulation grid
-- Higher coverage can enter overpopulation range and cause early mass extinction (expected Life behavior)
-- UI warns this zone with red slider accent + warning text

-Default behavior remains technically aligned with the previous balanced startup feel.
+## // HOW IT WORKS

+Konway runs **Conway’s Game of Life** entirely on the GPU.

+### 1) GPU Simulation
+- The simulation is stored in a texture (alive/dead cells).
+- Every tick, a shader reads the previous state and writes the next state (ping-pong / feedback).
+- No per-cell CPU loop each frame — the CPU mostly just schedules ticks.

+### 2) Staying Alive (Pattern Injection)
+Classic Life often settles into still lifes or emptiness.
+Konway can keep the world lively by **stamping curated patterns** (ships, oscillators, methuselahs, etc.) when activity drops.

+- Fully configurable (thresholds, interval, pattern categories)
+- Can be disabled for “pure” Life

+### 3) Calm Rendering (Long-session friendly)
+Life can flicker (oscillators, rapid changes).
+- Subtle trails / persistence (reduces harsh blinking)
+- Eye-friendly palettes and brightness limits (Safety tab)

 ## Install